brahutz/Proiect-Practic-Testare-Manuala/README.md

 The Test Plan is designed to describe all details of testing for the Dependants module from the OrangeHRM application.

-The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan
+The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the resources and schedule required to complete testing, and the risks associated with the plan

-#### 1.1.1 Roles assigned to the project and persons allocated

-* Project manager - Andrei Popescu
-* Product owner - Madalina Ionescu
-* Software developer - Gabriela Tomescu
-* QA Engineer - Iulia Albu

-#### 1.1.2 Entry criteria defined
+#### 1.1.1 Entry criteria defined

 * functional specifications are defined
 * roles needed for the project are allocated
 * initial project risks were detected and mitigated

-#### 1.1.3 Exit criteria defined
+#### 1.1.2 Exit criteria defined

 * number of unresolved bugs is insignificant or they have low priority
 * all tests have been executed